Warm pools

 When cold starts hurt

-Autoscaling from zero saves money but injects variance that shows up in user-visible tails.
+Autoscaling from zero saves money, but it injects latency variance that shows up in user-visible tails long before it shows up in averages.

-Edge-only models optimize for geography, not for long-lived language runtimes with heavy imports.
+Edge-only models optimize for geography, not for long-lived language runtimes with heavy imports — a different trade-off entirely.

 How Inquir approaches warmth